Summit Series: Expectations

 At the time, the National Hockey League was considered to be where the best hockey players played, and its best players consisted largely of Canadians.
 The public consensus of hockey pundits and fans in North America was that other countries, the Soviets in this case, were simply no match for Canada's best.
 The Soviets were not expected to even give the Canadians a challenge, and Canada was going into this series expected to win handily.
 Sinden opined, "Canada is first in the world in two things: hockey and wheat."
 Alan Eagleson said, "We gotta win in eight games.
 Anything less than an unblemished sweep of the Russians would bring shame down on the heads of the players and the national pride."

-The Soviets downplayed themselves, stating that they were in the series to learn.
+Vladislav Tretiak recalled: "The Canadians said that they were professionals, and amateurs played in Europe.
+Tarasov had been calling them to face off for a long time.
+But NHL responded: "Why do we need this?
+We will beat you with a double-digit score, we will kill everyone so that in the second period there will be no one on the court.
+Have you become amateur champions again?
+So study there, you have nothing to play with us."

+Yvan Cournoyer remembered: "Everyone told us: don't worry, you'll beat them easily.
+We trained half-heartedly, so we didn't prepare for the upcoming meetings in the best way."
+At the same time, Phil Esposito perceived the upcoming series as "a real fight — capitalism against communism: "Do you know how we hated the damn communists?
+We had no right to lose.
+I didn't want to know the Russians.
+They were against our way of life, against private property."
+Soviet hockey players, also feeling responsible for the country, did not hate Canadians.
+They downplayed themselves, stating that they were in the Series to learn.

 In a poll of experts conducted by The Hockey News, not one expected the Soviets to win a single game.
 Journalist Dick Beddoes of Toronto's The Globe and Mail offered to eat his words "shredded at high noon in a bowl of borscht on the steps of the Russian Embassy" if the Soviets won one game.
 Canadian journalists Milt Dunnell (Toronto Star), Jim Coleman (Southam), and Claude Larochelle (Le Soleil) predicted results of seven wins for Canada to one for the Soviets.
 American journalists Gerald Eskenazi (The New York Times) and Francis Rosa (Boston Globe) predicted eight wins to none, while Mark Mulvoy (Sports Illustrated) predicted seven wins to one for Canada.